tommy141x/os-discord-bot/README.md

 Contributions to this project are encouraged and appreciated.
 Please feel free to submit pull requests or open issues if you encounter any problems or have suggestions for improvements.

 ## License
-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Creative Commons Attribution-ShareAlike 4.0 International License](LICENSE).